How to Make a Budget

 Counting your student loans as income

 Be careful counting educational loans as income!
 When used wisely, loans can make your education possible, however you want to use loans only to fill the gaps for things you truly need.
 What feels like income today will only decrease your income later (because you have to pay it back), and likely for a lot longer than the time it took to rack that loan debt up!
+Find out how to check loans at Know what you owe.

 Watching out for less frequent expenses